 As well as protecting birds, the sanctuary will also improve the quality of the water entering the Gulf of St. Vincent, help protect the coastline from climate change impacts and create opportunities relating to local and international tourism.

 You can learn more about the Adelaide International Bird Sanctuary/National Park here.

-As well as birds, the Thompson Beach area is also home to various other creatures; such as kangaroos, wallabies and various reptiles.
+In addition to birds, the Thompson Beach area is also home to various other wildlife; such as kangaroos, wallabies, echidnas and a range of reptiles.
 There are some brown snakes in the area; so take special care during summer.